Natur-Tandhjulet - Hjælpemiddel til handicappede

 Photo: Natur-Tandhjulet

 For us, it is essential that the entire area is a ’holiday destination for all shapes and sizes’.
-That means that disabled people can spend their vacation here without major difficulties or inconveniences.
+That means that people with disabilities can spend their vacation here without major difficulties or inconveniences.

 If you are blind or suffer from vision impairment and If you have a walking impairment, or are dependent of a wheelchair and visit the destination, you'll have access to a great variety of practical aid, which makes it easier to move around freely.